Why did the Brahmins make the Hindu Gods suffer to rise and fall?

 That Shiva was originally an Anti-Vedic God is abundently clear.
 The following two incidents recorded in the Bhagvata Purana (and also in the Mahabharata) throw a flood of light on the subject.
 The first incident shows how enmity arose between Shiva and his father-in-law Daksha.
 It appears that the Gods and Rishis were assembled at a sacrifice celebrated by the Prajapatis.
 On the entrance of Daksha, all the personages who were present, rose to salute him, except Brahma and Shiva.
 Daksha, after making his obeisance to Brahma, sat down by his command ; but was offended at the treatment he received from Shiva.
 This is how he addressed Shiva1 :

-ALSO READ | The Riddle of the Vedas - Ambedkar
+ALSO READ | Manu’s madness or the Brahmanic explanation of the origin of the mixed castes. - Ambedkar

 “Beholding Mrida (Shiva) previously seated, Daksha did not brook his want of respect ; and looking at him obliquely with his eyes, as if consuming him, thus spake : ‘Hear me, ye Brahman rishis, with the Gods and the Agnis, While I, neither from ignorane nor from passion, describe what is the practice of virtuous persons.
 But this shameless being (Siva) detracts from the reputation of the guardians of the world, he by whom, stubborn as he is, the course pursued by the good is transgressed.
 He assumed the position of my disciple, inasmuchas, like a virtuous person, in the face of Brahmans and of fire, he took the hand of my daughter, who resembled Savitri.
 This monkey-eyed (god), after having taken of (my) fawn-eyed (daughter), has not even by word shown suitable respect to me whom he ought to have risen and saluted.
 Though unwilling, I yet gave my daughter to this impure and proud abolisher of rites and demolisher of barriers, like the word of the Veda to a Sudra.
 He roams about in dreadful cemeteries, attended by hosts of ghosts and spirits, like a madman, naked, with dishevelled hair, laughing, weeping, bathed in the ashes of funeral piles, wearing a garland of dead men’s (skulls), and ornaments of human bones, pretending to be Siva (auspicious) but in reality Asiva (in-auspicious), insane, beloved by the insane the lord of Pramathas and Bhutas (spirits), beings whose nature is essentially darkness.
 To this wicked-hearted lord of the infuriate, whose purity has perished.
 I have, alas ! given my virtuous daughter, at the instigation of Brahma’.
 Having thus reviled Girisa (Siva), Who did not oppose him, Daksha having then touched water, incensed, began to curse him (thus) : ‘Let this Bhava (Siva), lowest of the gods, never, at the worship of the gods, receive any portion along with the gods Indra, Upendra (Vishnu), and others.’
 Having delivered his malediction, Daksha departed.”